audiolion/apistar-jwt/README.md

 }
 ```

 `ISSUER` is the urn for which JWT's should be accepted from.
-[Read more about issueer claim](https://pyjwt.readthedocs.io/en/latest/usage.html#issuer-claim-iss).
+[Read more about issuer claim](https://pyjwt.readthedocs.io/en/latest/usage.html#issuer-claim-iss).

 ```python
 settings = {